Saigesp/Flexboxer/README.md

 ```
 `wrap--frame` generates a box without padding, and `wrap--content` gives a simple padding to it's content.

-## Box dividers
+### Wrappers (Box dividers)
 We need to compress boxs and restructure their content in a similar way to rows and columns, but with flexbox.
+The following example shows one box divided in two wraps with same width.
 ```
 <section class="wrap wrap--content wrap--shadow">
 	<h1>Crear nuevo usuario</h1>